awsdocs/nice-dcv-admin-guide/doc_source/config-param-ref.md

 # NICE DCV Server Parameter Reference<a name="config-param-ref"></a>

-The following table lists the parameters that can be configured to customize the NICE DCV server\.
+The following tables list the parameters that can be configured to customize the NICE DCV server\.

-For Windows NICE DCV servers, the configuration parameters must be configured using the Windows Registry Editor\.
-The parameters can be found by navigating to the `HKEY_USERS/S-1-5-18/Software/GSettings/com/nicesoftware/dcv/` registry path and selecting the key specified in the section heading\.
-If the parameter is not located in the specified key, add it using the type specified in the **Type** column, and the parameter as the name\.

-For Linux NICE DCV servers, the configuration parameters must be configured in the `/etc/dcv/dcv.conf` file using your preferred text editor\.
-The parameters can be found by locating the relevant section in the file\.
-If the parameter is not listed below the section heading, add it using the `parameter_name="value"` format\.

 **Topics**
 + [`connectivity` Parameters](#connectivity)